 “Many people who enjoy coffee as a hobby like to upgrade their equipment from time to time.
 I would strongly recommend investing in a better grinder first”. – James Hoffmann.
 World Atlas of Coffee: From Beans to Brewing – Coffees Explored, Explained, and Enjoyed.

 Any decent café has a grinder next to its espresso machine.
 Arguably, if the French Press is your favorite coffee maker, you’ll want the best coffee grinder for it too.

-French Press coffee is particularly dependent on grinding coffee on demand.
-Regular commercial coffee is too fine, which will result in a sludgy and overly bitter cup of coffee.
+French press coffee is particularly dependent on grinding coffee on demand.
+Regular commercial coffee is too fine for French press brewing, which will result in a sludgy and overly bitter cup of coffee.

 Additionally, freshly ground coffee is richer and tastier.
 Coffee loses much of its aroma after grinding, so you’ll have only a tiny portion of it with pre-ground coffee.

 My first time brewing French Press coffee was a challenge.
 I used commercial coffee, so I ended up with sludge in my mouth and a bitter and astringent aftertaste.
 I wrote this article because I don’t want anyone to experience that anymore.

 The solution to terrible french press coffee became evident when I learned the importance of grind size for every brewing method.